surjyaneeh/surjyaneeh/README.md

 ### About Me 🚀
-🎓 I’m an Open-Source enthusiast & a senior pursuing my Bachelors in Computer Science and Engineering. </br>
+🎓 I’m an Open-Source enthusiast pursuing my Masters in Computer Science from ISI, Kolkata. </br>
 👨‍💻  I am passionate about Machine Learning and Data Science with Python.